goadesign/pulse/rmap/README.md

 [![Replicated Map Set](../snippets/rmap-set.png)](../examples/rmap/basics/main.go#L41-L46)

+* The `TestAndSet` method sets the value for a given key if the current value matches the expected value.
+It returns the previous value.

 * The `AppendValues` and `RemoveValues` methods append or remove values to or from a list.

 [![Replicated Map Append](../snippets/rmap-append.png)](../examples/rmap/basics/main.go#L60-L72)